stefanpearson/codename_velociraptor/readme.md

 * on mobile
 * at different screen widths
 * at different screen heights
-* with a different amount of content
+* with a variable amount of content
 * without a certain required browser feature
 * without a pointer (touch devices)